SpeciesFileGroup/taxonworks_doc/manuals/NOMENCLATURE_BASICS.md

 # Nomenclature basics

-_This manual provided a basic cheat-sheet for gettings started with the nomenclature interfaces as they *currently* exist._
+_This manual provided a basic how-to for gettings started with the nomenclature interfaces as they *currently* exist._

 ## Accessing the functionality